DrAdamRoe/networking-basics/README.md

 To start, clone this repository into a working directory on your computer and open it in your code editor.
 You can do this by opening a New Window in Visual Studio Code selecting "Clone Git Repository", entering the URL of this repository (copied from your browser), and then selecting a local directory to save it to.
 You can also download this repository as a .zip file instead and open it from the downloads folder.

-## Lesson 0: Hello, Web!
+## The Client and the Server
-In this lesson, we'll start our first web server and connect to it a few ways.
+In this lesson, we'll start our first web server and connect to it a few ways on our own computer.
+After you have downloaded this repository, you can disconnect from the internet.

-Navigate to the directory `0_hello_web` in your terminal and run the server using node.js:
+Navigate to the directory `example-js` in your terminal and run the server using node.js:

 `> node server.js`